Table of Contents

 - Laboratory: lactose fermenter and nonfermenters; lysine decarboxilase negative; nonmotile

-- Micro images: bacterial invasion and destruction of colonic mucosa resulting in inflammation and ulceration
+- Micro description: bacterial invasion and destruction of colonic mucosa resulting in inflammation and ulceration

 Enteropathogenic E. coli (EPEC)